Agents under scrutiny over architect claims

 Mr Jackman says many homes have in fact been designed by architectural designers or draughtsmen, who have less expertise than a registered architect.

 However the Real Estate Institute says confusion, rather than deliberate deception, is at the centre of the problems.

 The institute is due to meet the Institute of Architects in March and says it will offer advice and training to real estate agents on the issue.

 Chief executive Helen O'Sullivan says many people do not understand the distinction between an architectural designer and an architect.

 The Real Estate Agents' Authority will decide on Friday whether to investigate the complaints.

-Next story in National: EQC financially sound despite $2b payout
+Next story in New Zealand: EQC financially sound despite $2b payout

 Copyright © 2011, Radio New Zealand